sleexyz/react-router-r/README.md

 # React Router R

-This library provides an extensible DSL for writing React Router routes.
+This library provides a minimal, extensible DSL for writing React Router routes.

 It exposes a function `R`, which takes:

-1. a *path*
+- 1 -  a *path*

-2. a *component*
+- 2 -  a *component*

-(3...n). optional route *mutators*
+- (3...n) -  optional route *mutators*

 and returns a valid [plain route](https://github.com/ReactTraining/react-router/blob/master/docs/API.md#plainroute).

 ---

-React Router R is optimized for readability in Coffeescript, so documentation/examples are in Coffeescript.
+React Router R is designed for optimal readability in Coffeescript, so documentation and examples are in Coffeescript.

+---

 ## Example:

-`routes` is a valid React Router route:

 ```coffeescript
 routes = R "/", App,